-These Level 2 group training sessions are delivered by BikeRight – the national cycle training organisation and take place during the summer school holidays.
-For more info or to book your child’s FREE place click here.
+These training sessions are delivered by BikeRight – the national cycle training organisation and take place in school and during school holidays.
+To check whether their are sessions in your area or to book your child’s FREE place click here.

 We all know that there are many physical and mental benefits to going for a walk.
 It’s great for alleviating stress, anxiety and boosting your self-esteem.
 It also improves your sleep patterns, mood and active people have up to 30% less chance of becoming depressed.

 So, why do you walk – to get to work, to the shops, to see friends or family or to get out in the fresh air?
 We want people to keep walking, but we recognise pedestrians need support in order to do so.
 In the ‘Pedestrians’ section on our website we’ve put together some practical advice, information and a list of resources to help keep you safe.
 There’s also support and information on the Living Streets website, click here to read what they are doing for pedestrians.

 Pavement parking is a real issue and one that shouldn’t be overlooked or ignored.
 Pedestrians have the right to walk along a pavement unhindered by obstacles that may cause them harm or force them to step out into the road.
 We’ve put together a section on our website to inform drivers of what they should and shouldn’t be doing with regards to pavements.
 There’s also a resource for pedestrians to provide evidence of poor parking activity.
 Read about pavement parking.